-As we look to make our samples more diverse and inclusive, we need to consider issues around accessibility.
-The move to conducting research virtually, due to the pandemic, created opportunities that allowed for research samples to be more inclusive but restricted representativeness of those who didn't have access to the internet.
+As clients look to make samples more diverse and inclusive, clients need to consider issues around accessibility.
+The move to conducting research virtually, due to the pandemic, created opportunities that allowed for research samples to be more inclusive but restricted representativeness of those who did not have access to the internet.
 With the return to in person/face-to-face research we need to be mindful of the pros and cons of different methods in order to create the most representative research we can.
-The aim of this document is to offer guidance on how to approach research moving forward in order to retain this level of inclusivity
+The aim of this document is to offer guidance on how to approach research moving forward in order to retain this level of inclusivity.

-Representation is about more than just quotas, it's also about ensuring participants have the opportunity to respond - all stages of the project (from design to participant facing documents) need to consider this
+Representation is about more than just quotas, it's also about ensuring participants have the opportunity to respond in a way they are comfortable - all stages of the project (from design to participant facing documents) need to consider these issues.